 Even before researchers defined ACEs and demonstrated the link between high ACE scores and lower high school graduation rates, increased mental health diagnoses, higher rates of incarceration, and other poor outcomes, there has been an enormous focus on decreasing adverse childhood experiences.
 Research shows that these positive childhood experiences can help promote lifelong health, even for kids who’ve had multiple adverse childhood experiences (four or less).

-This study helps shape research moving in an additional direction: how to support kids who (1) have experienced one or more traumatic events or (2) kids who have not yet experienced a traumatic event but statistically will in their lifetime.
-Could PCE’s help researchers identify ways to help grow resiliency in kids who are then able to become healthier adults?
+This study helps shape research moving in an additional direction: How to support kids who have experienced one or more traumatic events and kids who have not yet experienced a traumatic event but will in the future.
+Could PCEs help researchers identify ways to help grow resilience in kids who are then able to become healthier adults?

-The relationship between PCE’s in childhood and good mental health in adults is dose-responsive- that means the more PCE’s a child gets the better their adult mental health is likely to be.
+The relationship between PCEs in childhood and good mental health in adults is dose-responsive.
+That means: the more PCEs a child gets, the better their adult mental health is likely to be.

 7 Positive Childhood Experiences